Love it or hate it, Spam is one American delicacy that has stood the test of time, and it is definitely here to stay.

-This isn’t something you have to lose sleep over, however, because it is generally pretty easy to tell when you’re a can of Spam has been breached as you may be able to detect odor or you’ll notice that the can itself is swollen or feels way too rigid.
+This isn’t something you have to lose sleep over, however, because it is generally pretty easy to tell when a can of Spam has been breached as you may be able to detect odor or you’ll notice that the can itself is swollen or feels way too rigid.

 Use a little care in selecting your cans to take home from the grocery store and then handle them carefully and you shouldn’t have any problems.